7ashiorkor7/Retail-ETL-Pipeline-with-Spark-Airflow-SQLite-and-Superset/README.md

 # Retail-ETL-Pipeline-with-Spark-Airflow-SQLite-and-Superset
+I love data and versatility.
+Lately, I have been curious about being a full-stack data scientist.
+So, I decided to give it a shot by building up my data engineering skills.
+However, I had some exposure to it through work experiences where I had to cover basic data engineering tasks as the only data scientist on the team.
+Wonderful right?
+This project focuses on building a Retail ETL Pipeline.
+Buying and selling go on everywhere in the world, so a common project to start with.
+I have been bolted out of my comfort zone with this project, and I must admit that I enjoyed it even amidst the challenges.
+The initial plan was to use AWS, but my free tier subscription did not cover the demands of the project, so Docker came to the rescue.
+Don't we all love technology?
+There is almost always a substitute.
+Never say never!
+Interestingly, I also encountered resource constraints locally.
+But like I said, never say never!
+I'm excited about everything I have learnt so far.
+Data engineering has a number of moving parts, which makes it fun and, at the same time, demanding.
+I appreciate data engineering more and more now.
+If you want all the nitty-gritty of this project, kindly find it below.

 This project demonstrates an end-to-end Retail Data Engineering pipeline built using open-source tools and designed to run entirely on a local machine.
-It simulates how raw retail data flows through an ETL process into a lightweight data warehouse and is visualized in an interactive dashboard.
+It simulates how raw retail data flows through an ETL process into a lightweight data warehouse and is visualised in an interactive dashboard.

 As a data scientist delving into data engineering through hands-on projects due to my aspiration to be a full-stack data scientist.
-I thrive on solving tough setup issues, learning cloud-native tools, and building real-world systems step by step.
 This project showcases:
 - Problem-solving under resource constraints
 - Working fluently with Docker
-- Running Spark jobs outside of tutorials
+- Running Spark jobs
 - My curiosity and willingness to learn in public

 ## Overview